erikgregorywebb/unboxed-analytics/READ-ME.md

 In this post, I use Python to create a Chase branch coverage map for my home state of Utah, scrapping branch and ATM information from Chase.com and obtaining geographic coordinates using the Google Maps geocoding API.

 Tags: Python, API, web scraping, geocoding

+## Analyzing Drake’s Catalog Using Spotify’s API

+I’ve been a Drake fan since 2009 when I first heard “Best I Ever Had” from So Far Gone.
+Over the last decade, I’ve watched Drake transform into a global rap and pop superstar.
+This weekend I saw Drake live in Brooklyn as part of the Aubrey & the Three Migos tour.
+What better way to celebrate than by analyzing his catalog using Spotify’s API?
+I look at things like who Drake likes to collaborate with and if his songs have become more "danceable" over time.

+Tags: Python, API, Tableau, visualization

+## Uncovering Insights via Google Sheets Query

+The Google Sheets query function brings some of the power of SQL to spreadsheets.
+In this post, I’ll walk through three examples of the query function to explore a CrunchBase dataset of startup companies.
+The CrunchBase dataset contains information about 49,000+ startups including the startup name, website, market, status, funding, and location.
+We'll explore the number of startups by state, the number of California and New York startups over time, as well as total funding by market.

+Tags: Google Sheets, SQL, visualization

+## The Hunt for Housing in NYC: A Data-Driven Approach

+This summer my wife and I relocated to New York City in preparation for the start of my new job.
+Housing in Manhattan and the surrounding boroughs is notoriously expensive, so I decided to pursue a data-driven approach to our apartment search.
+I wrote a Python script to scrape 9,000+ apartment listings on Craigslist for zip codes in the five boroughs: Manhattan, Bronx, Brooklyn, Queens, and Staten Island.
+I then visualized the median rent by zip code in Tablaeu.

+Tags: Python, web scraping, visualization

+## Complete Python Selenium Web Scraping Example

+I recently listed a couple of items for sale on a Craigslist-like site called KSL Classifieds.
+It’s a rich marketplace to buy and sell almost anything.
+I instinctively started thinking about how to collect information about listings in this marketplace in a systematic way.
+In this post I provide a step-by-step walkthrough on how to leverage the Selenium package in Python to do web scraping.

+Tags: Python, web scraping

+## Interactive Investment Tool with R Shiny

+R Shiny is a fantastic framework to quickly develop and launch interactive data applications.
+I recently wrote some investing advice and was looking for a way to illustrate two case studies.
+Building on an RStudio template, I created a tool to visualize the return of an investment over time, allowing the user to modify each parameter and observe its effect:

+Tags: R, Shiny, visualization

+## Analyzing iPhone Usage Data in R

+I’m constantly thinking about how to capture and analyze data from day-to-day life.
+Moment is an iPhone app that tracks screen time and phone pickups.
+Under the advanced settings, the app offers data export (via JSON file) for nerds like me.
+In this post I'll perform a basic basic analysis of my usage data using R.

+Tags: R, visualization